Contact the Central American Group if you are looking to establish your business in Central America.

 The battle of resource prioritization often forces us to have a short-term approach, which complicates the execution of a longer-term plan of this magnitude.

 The first mandatory change that we must make is to realize that a single player is not able to bring about sweeping change to the landscape.
 Government alone cannot bring about needed transformation in the face of a lack of resources.
-Government entities are fundamental players in the process of creating advanced industry in Latin America, but they are not the only important actors.
+Public entities are fundamental players in the process of creating advanced industry in Latin America, but they are not the only important actors.

 The business group model is an ideal collaborative structure for developing a joint long-term strategy.
 Business groups are collections of independent firms that pool resources and energies together in order to promote their common welfare and success.
-Establishing priorities at the enterprise level among such “clusters” of companies, as well as identifying communication channels needed to interface with both government and academic partners, is critical to the success of efforts to grow advanced industry in Latin America.
+Establishing priorities at the enterprise level among such “clusters” of companies, as well as identifying communication channels needed to interface with both government and academic partners, is critical to the success of efforts to grow advanced manufacturing industries in Latin America.

-Costa Rica has offered us a good example of a collaborative model that has been established to promote the growth and development of a specific industry sector in Latin America.
+Costa Rica has offered a good example of a collaborative model that has been established to promote the growth and development of a specific industry sector in Latin America.

 In the final decades of the twentieth century, a successful collaborative model in Costa Rica was developed by PROCOMER (the Costa Rican Foreign Trade Promotion Agency).
 It was based on enhancing the supply capacity of a good (in the agricultural sector) by pooling the efforts of a group of suppliers to meet the demands of international buyers.